lathorne/snowball-thrower/README.md

 * both Pokemon must be in the daycare on Route 5 (NOT in the wild area)
 * an egg must be ready to grab (the daycare lady's arms must be crossed)
 * a Pokemon with flame body must be in your party, NOT in the first party slot
-* your part must be full
+* your party must be full
 * there must be no eggs in your party
 * your menu must be hovering over the map option (if you press plus, the cursor must start over the map)
 * you must start on your bike
 * you must have the oval charm (to make eggs ready for pickup more frequently)

-If all these prereqs are met, flash the Arduino and plug it into your console/dock.
+* make sure the Pokemon you are hatching is already registered in your pokedex

-In case you see issues with controller conflicts while in docked mode, try using a USB-C to USB-A adapter in handheld mode.
-In dock mode, changes in the HDMI connection will briefly make the Switch not respond to incoming USB commands, skipping parts of the sequence.
-These changes may include turning off the TV, or switching the HDMI input.
-(Switching to the internal tuner will be OK, if this doesn't trigger a change in the HDMI input.)
+If all these prereqs are met, flash the Arduino and plug it into your console/dock when your character is on Route 5 and your menu is not open (you should be able to see your character and, again, you should be on your bike).
+It will take a bit and then start the breeding process by opening your menu.
+If all is set up properly, you should be good to go.

 This repository has been tested using an Arduino Uno R3.